momentum-cohort-2019-09/w1-portfolio-dawalker2017/README.md

-# **This is an assigntment from my time in Momentum Learning boot camp.
+# **This was an assigntment from my time in Momentum Learning boot camp.
 I am currently going back through it, improving it, and adapting new methods/code/tools/etc that have helped me along the way.**

 ## "Build a portfolio site